 See Also: Top 10 Largest Economies In Africa

-This makes the Top 10 Highest Oil Producing Countries in Africa and in conclusion, Africa as a continent will for a long time hold a good position among the top oil producer, and yet more potential still to be unlocked.
+In conclusion, Africa as a continent will for a long time hold a good position among the top oil producers of the world, and yet have more potential still to be unlocked.